baskluiters/cpp-documentation-example/README.md

 - Graphviz
 - Drawio

+Once homebrew, python3 and invoke package are installed (for OSX/Linux/WSL):
+ `invoke install` will do the trick and install all remaining required packages thru `brew install ..`.

 ## Activating

-Activate the environment by running `activate.sh` or `activate.bat` This also compiles the code and the documentation on OSX
+Activate the environment by running `source activate.sh` or `activate.bat` This also compiles the code and the documentation on OSX/Linux/WSL.

 ## Building

-Building the code as well as the documentation on OSX: `make` Building the documentation on Windows: `cd docs\` and `make.bat`.
+Building the code as well as the documentation on UX: `invoke build` Building the documentation on Windows: `cd docs\` and `make.bat`.

-## Rebuilding (OSX only)
+## Rebuilding

 To fix some dependencies: `make clean`
 And sometimes: `cmake --build .`
+Through invoke: `invoke build --clean` or `invoke clean build`

 ## Usage